shadowsocks/shadowsocks-android/plugin/doc.md

   `com.github.shadowsocks.plugin.EXTRA_ENTRY` when having `method = "shadowsocks:getExecutable"`;
   (`com.github.shadowsocks.plugin.EXTRA_OPTIONS` is provided in extras as well just in case you need them)
+* SHOULD define `android:installLocation="internalOnly"` for `<manifest>` in AndroidManifest.xml;
+* SHOULD define `android:extractNativeLibs="true"` for `<application>` in AndroidManifest.xml;

 If you don't plan to support this mode, you can just throw `UnsupportedOperationException` when being invoked.
 It will fallback to the slow routine automatically.

+### Native mode without binary copying and setup

+Additionally, if your plugin only needs to supply the path of your executable without doing any extra setup work, you can use an additional `meta-data` with name `com.github.shadowsocks.plugin.executable_path` to supply executable path to your native binary.
+This allows the host app to launch your plugin without ever launching your app.

 ## JVM mode